matloff/revisit/README.md

 *  The package spots troublesome statistical situations, and issues advice and warnings, in light of concerns that too many "false positives" are being reported in published research.
-For example, the package may emit a message like, "Warning: small p-value does not seem to correspond to an effect of practical importance," and/or suggest that the user employ m multiple inference procedures.
+For example, the package may:

+       - Point out that a p-value is small and may not to correspond to an effect of practical importance."

+       - Point out that a "nonsignificant" value corresponds to a confidence interval containing both large positive and large negative values, so n is too small for a "no significant difference finding.

+       - Suggest that the user employ a multiple inference procedure.

+       - Detect the presence of highly influential outliers, and suggest that a robust method, e.g. quantile regression be used.

+       - Etc.

 More specifically, suppose the user here is a scientist who is revisiting the original work after publication: